jsdf/browserify-incremental/README.md

 Update any source file and re-bundle, and only changed files will be parsed, so it will build super fast (even with big dependencies like React!).

+## How is this different from [watchify](https://github.com/substack/watchify)?

+browserify-incremental can detect changes which occured in between runs, which means it can be used as part of build systems which are invoked on demand, without requiring a long lived process.
+Whereas watchify is slow for the first run upon each startup, browserify-incremental is fast every time after the very first.

 # example

 Use `browserifyinc` with all the same arguments as `browserify`, with the added